Launch Your Career in Social Work with NASW

-- Loan Forgiveness.
 Educational debt is one of the greatest concerns facing the social work profession because it deters people from entering the field and makes public service careers less desirable.
-NASW has been working to secure student loan forgiveness legislation for social workers for many years, learn more here.
+NASW has been working to secure student loan forgiveness legislation for social workers for many years.

-- Discounts!
 After graduation, NASW continues to subsidize dues for student members.
 If you maintain continuous membership, you will be able to take advantage of the transitional category of membership after graduation.
 BSW student members who maintain continuous membership after graduation automatically enter a two-year transitional period with reduced dues of $110 each year.
 Full BSW Membership is $150.
-MSW student members who maintain continuous membership enter a three-year transitional period with reduced dues of $94 in the first and second years, and $143 in the third.
+MSW student members who maintain continuous membership enter a three-year transitional period with reduced dues of $110 in the first and second years, and $170 in the third.
 Full MSW Membership is $225.

 Taking a stand for social justice?
 Stand with NASW!

-- Attend NASW-NC’s Lobby Day and join hundreds of students and social workers from around the state in an annual expression of the POWER of SOCIAL WORK!
+Attend NASW-NC’s Advocacy Day and join hundreds of students and social workers from around the state in an annual expression of the POWER of SOCIAL WORK!